xufangzhi/ReasoningPaperList/README.md

 # ReasoningPaperList
 Reasoning tasks have aroused wide concerns in the research community.
+In this repository, we mainly focus on the reasoning models which cover neural-symbolic, complex reasoning, logical rules or multi-hop.
 Categoried by input modalities, there are single modality like (1) Text, (2) Knowledge Graph (KG), (3) Images, and also multi-modality tasks like (4) KG-Text, (5) MKG, (6) Image-Text.
+If we miss some of works or make some mistakes, please kindly point out.

 ## Survey